-One of the most important issues highlighted by this analysis is the fact that roadways surrounding metro areas are not very compatible for on-road bicycling due to the high volumes of traffic they carry.
-Figure 4.6: Miles of primary and secondary rural roadway within two miles of MPOs by on-road bicycle compatibility rating6 illustrates the ratings of rural roads inside of and within two miles of Metropolitan Planning Organization (MPO) boundaries but outside of incorporated city limits.
-Compared to Figure 4.4, the majority of secondary roads and nearly all primary roads receive "poor" ratings.
-This means that access to "good" rated roads from major population centers is very limited.
+One of the most important issues highlighted by this analysis is the fact that roadways surrounding metro areas are often not very compatible for on-road bicycling due to the high volumes of traffic they carry.
+Figure 4.7 illustrates the ratings of rural roads up to two miles outside of Metropolitan Planning Organization (MPO) planning area boundaries but outside of incorporated city limits.
+Compared to Figure 4.4, nearly all primary roads receive "poor" ratings.
+This means that access to "good" rated roads from major population centers is limited.

 It is logical-yet a challenge nonetheless-that roads surrounding population centers have the highest levels of traffic (a major contributing factor for the compatibility rating) and are in proximity to the highest concentrations of current and would-be bicyclists.
-While [26 percent] of the roads in the metro area peripheries are rated "good" or "moderate," these roads do not tend to provide continuous connections in and out of most cities.
+While 63 percent of the roads in the metro area peripheries are rated "good" or "moderate," these roads do not tend to provide continuous connections in and out of most cities.
 Rather, they are discontinuous and interrupted by segments of "poor" rated roads.
 There are a number of implications, including the fact that access to "good" rated rural roads is greatly limited for city-dwellers and intercity connectivity is likewise inadequate.
-Figure 4.7: On-road bicycle compatibility for the Cedar Rapids metro area.7 reinforces this point by illustrating the area accessible by bike from Cedar Rapids if "poor" rated roads are avoided.
-It is apparent that without the Cedar Valley Nature Trail (running north to Waterloo) and the Grant Wood Trail (running east, south of and roughly parallel to US-151), access outside of the metro area would be highly challenging.
-In addition to Cedar Rapids, MUTs help several other metro areas-including Council Bluffs, Des Moines, Dubuque, and Waterloo-partially overcome this challenge by providing a lowstress way for bicyclists to reach the "good" rated rural roads.
+Figure 4.8 reinforces this point by illustrating the area accessible by bike from Cedar Rapids if "poor" rated roads are avoided.
+It is apparent that without the Cedar Valley Nature Trail (running north to Waterloo and south to Ely), access outside of the metro area would be highly challenging.
+In addition to Cedar Rapids, MUTs help several other metro areas-including Council Bluffs, Des Moines, Dubuque, and Waterloo-partially overcome this challenge by providing a low-stress way for bicyclists to reach the "good" rated rural roads.

-Figure 4.6: Miles of primary and secondary rural roadway within two miles of MPOs by on-road bicycle compatibility rating
+Figure 4.7: Miles of primary and secondary rural roadway in the periphery of MPOs (up to two miles outside of their boundaries) by on-road bicycle compatibility rating